Marc Bessler: Innovative procedures

-In 1997, Dr. Bessler was among the first surgeons to perform bariatric surgery laparoscopically in the United States.
-In 2008, Dr. Bessler participated in a trial for "Toga", or transoral gastroplasty, where instruments are passed through a patient's mouth and into the stomach, which is a less invasive form of surgery than laparoscopy.
+In 1997, Bessler was among the first surgeons to perform bariatric surgery laparoscopically in the United States.
+In 2008, Bessler participated in a trial for "Toga", or transoral gastroplasty, where instruments are passed through a patient's mouth and into the stomach, which is a less invasive form of surgery than laparoscopy.

-Dr. Bessler was also the first surgeon to perform the NOTES (natural orifice translumenal endoscopic surgery) procedure.
-In this procedure, Dr. Bessler was able to make a small incision in the vaginal wall and then retrieve and pass a kidney or gallbladder through the incision.
+Bessler was also the first surgeon to perform the NOTES (natural orifice translumenal endoscopic surgery) procedure.
+In this procedure, Bessler was able to make a small incision in the vaginal wall and then retrieve and pass a kidney or gallbladder through the incision.
 This procedure is also less invasive than laparoscopy, resulting in a faster recovery time.